Dear readers of ADxS.org, please forgive the disruption.

-This chapter presents individual cytokines and inflammatory markers and their neurophysiological and behavioral effects.
+This article presents individual cytokines and inflammatory markers as well as their neurophysiological and behavioral effects.

-Both IFN-α and IFN-β bind to the interferon type 1 receptor with its subtypes IFNAR-1 and IFNAR-2, whereas IFN-γ binds to the interferon type 2 receptor (IFNGR).1
+IFN-α and IFN-β bind to the interferon type 1 receptor with its subtypes IFNAR-1 and IFNAR-2, while IFN-γ binds to the interferon type 2 receptor (IFNGR).1

-The studies on effects of IFN-α on dopamine levels show inconsistent results.
-This is partly due to the fact that rodents were treated with human IFN-α, whereas rodents do not possess IFN type 1 receptors, so the conclusions are of limited value.2 Inconsistent results for IFN-α exist not only for dopamine, but also with respect to norepinephrine and serotonin.1
+The studies on the effects of IFN-α on dopamine levels show inconsistent results.
+This is partly due to the fact that rodents were treated with human IFN-α, although rodents do not have IFN type 1 receptors, so that the statements are only of limited significance.2 Inconsistent results for IFN-α exist not only for dopamine, but also in relation to noradrenaline and serotonin.1

-IFN-α decreases striatal dopaminergic activation, which is associated with anhedonia, fatigue, and depression 345
+IFN-α reduces dopaminergic activation of the striatum, which is associated with anhedonia, fatigue and depression 345

-IFN-α decreases dopamine levels and tetrahydrobiopterin (BH4) in the amygdala and raphe nuclei (muscularly given IFN-α).7 Cardiotrophin-1 (CT-1) and IN-6 likewise decrease BH4 levels8
+IFN-α reduces dopamine and tetrahydrobiopterin (BH4) levels in the amygdala and raphe nuclei (IFN-α given to muscles).7 Cardiotrophin-1 (CT-1) and IN-6 also reduce BH4 levels8

 It is unclear whether this is mediated by nitrogen oxide.
 This was partly affirmed,7 partly denied.9

-IFN-α in the brain by microglia and astrocytes IFN-α occurs in lower quantities than IL-6 and MCP-1, IFN-α in the brain again increased
+IFN-α in the brain through microglia and astrocytes IFN-α occurs in lower quantities than IL-6 and MCP-1, IFN-α in the brain in turn increases

 IL-6 in the brain